wcasper/math180fall2025/syllabus.md

 ### Grading scheme

 * Homework: 25%
+* Pre-class assignments: 15%
+* In-class assignments: 25%
-* Midterm Exams: 3 at 15% each
+* Seminars / research: 15%
-* Final Exam: 30%
+* Final Exam: 20%

 **Caution!** Do your homework!
 It is worth a considerable percentage of your grade.
 It is possible to pass every exam in this class and still fail if you don't bother to turn in your homework.